hhoffstaette/portage-patches/README.md

 # portage-patches
-Some patches for ebuilds that allow user-supplied fixes via epatch_user
+A selection of patches for ebuilds that allow user-supplied fixes via epatch_user.
+Simply drop them (selectively) into your local /etc/portage/patches/ directory.